top of page

 Have a Party!

 Besides just missing seeing their friends during class and recess, they also may miss their classroom parties.
 Remember that kids love parties and fun.
-Feel free to host a Valentines or Halloween party at your home on a weekend with their friends.
+Feel free to host a Valentine's or Halloween party at your home on a weekend with their friends.
 Also, make sure to incorporate some fun holiday learning on the day as well.

 Embrace Ambiguity